dbrennand/ansible-role-caddy-docker/README.md

 This example uses the [Cloudflare module for Caddy](https://github.com/caddy-dns/cloudflare) to obtain certificates (including wildcards) from Let's Encrypt for a [Cloudflare](https://www.cloudflare.com) managed domain.
 This is useful when you want to obtain certificates without opening port 80 (HTTP) to the internet.

-You **must** generate an API token for Caddy to authenticate to the Cloudflare API and create a TXT record for the DNS-01 challenge.
+You **must** generate an API token for Caddy to authenticate to the Cloudflare API and create a TXT record for the DNS-01 challenge:

 1. Go to the [Cloudflare dashboard profile page](https://dash.cloudflare.com/profile).